leviceccato/clarity/README.md

 Folder | Description
 --- | ---
 Root directory | The main package is contained in the root.
 It contains the main entrypoint where everything is initialised, including the game state which is also in this folder.
-The state is passed to all Systems so data can be shared.
-Asset | Package that contains built assets that are embedded into the final executable.
-The `icon.iconset` folder is named as such so the macOS `iconutil` program can use it to generate an `icon.icns` file.
-Config | Global config is contained within this package and exposed as constants and variables.
-Component | Package holds all Component files.
-Components are data buckets that are included in an Entity.
-Entity | Package holds all Entity files and their constructor.
+The state is passed to all Systems so data can be shared. asset | Package that contains built assets that are embedded into the final executable.
+The `icon.iconset` folder is named as such so the macOS `iconutil` program can use it to generate an `icon.icns` file. config | Global config is contained within this package and exposed as constants and variables. component | Package holds all Component files.
+Components are data buckets that are included in an Entity. entity | Package holds all Entity files and their constructor.
 Entities are a collection of Components with varying data.
-They make up all things in the game.
-WIP | Contains all WIP files, such as for creating sprites.
-The subfolders should match corresponding folders in the Asset package.
-System | Package holds all systems and their constructor.
-Systems will runs their logic on all Entities that have the required Components.
-Util | A util package for various helpers used across multiple packages.
-World | Package holds all World files.
-Each world contains Systems and Entities and acts as a way of separating game scenes.
-Windows | Package specifically for generating Windows specific resource file.
+They make up all things in the game. wip | Contains all WIP files, such as for creating sprites.
+The subfolders should match corresponding folders in the Asset package. system | Package holds all systems and their constructor.
+Systems will runs their logic on all Entities that have the required Components. util | A util package for various helpers used across multiple packages. world | Package holds all World files.
+Each world contains Systems and Entities and acts as a way of separating game scenes. windows | Package specifically for generating Windows specific resource file. macos | Package specifically for generating macOS .app files.

 ## Tests